aterrien/forp-PHP-profiler/README.md

 - level : depth level from the forp_start call
 - parent : parent index (numeric)

+## forp_json() ##

+Prints stack as JSON string directly on stdout.
+This is the fastest method in order to send the stack to a JSON compatible client.

+See forp_dump() for its structure.

 ## forp_inspect() ##

 forp_inspect('symbol', $symbol) will output a detailed representation of a variable in the forp_dump() result.